DocumentationAPI ReferenceRelease Notes

 • Metadata (optional) - Additional context like test category, difficulty level, or sample tags

-Each sample in a multi-turn dataset consists of:
+Each sample consists of:

 • Input:

-• Task (required) - The instruction or goal the AI agent should accomplish during the conversation.
+• Task (required) - The instruction or goal the AI agent should accomplish

-• Persona (optional) - The identity or role the simulated user takes on when interacting with the agent
+• Persona (optional) - The identity or role the simulated user takes on

 • Reference Output (optional) - Expected or reference output for comparison